Measuring temporal entropies in experiments: Definition of temporal entropies

 \section{Definition of temporal entropies}

-In this section, we discuss systems defined on a one dimensional lattice, that can be thought as regularization of 1D field theories, or on their own right as many-body quantum systems.
-We focus on systems described by a local Hamiltonian, $H = \sum_i h_i$, where $i$'s are the sites of the lattice and $h_i$ an operator acting on $i$ and its neighbors.
-At equilibrium the state of the system is described by the density matrix
+We focus on systems defined on a one dimensional lattice, which can be viewed either as regularizations of 1D field theories or as many-body quantum systems, described by a local Hamiltonian, $H = \sum_i h_i$, where $i$ represents lattice's sites and $h_i$ an operator acting on $i$ and its neighbors.
+At equilibrium, the state of the system is described by the density matrix